Suffragette bombing and arson campaign: Background

-Multiple suffrage societies had formed across Britain during the Victorian era, all campaigning for women's suffrage - with only certain men being able to vote in parliamentary elections at the time.
+Multiple suffrage societies formed across Britain during the Victorian era, all campaigning for women's suffrage - with only certain men being able to vote in parliamentary elections at the time.
 In the years leading up to the First World War, "suffragettes" had become the popular name for members of a new organisation, the Women's Social and Political Union (WSPU).
-Founded in 1903 by Emmeline Pankhurst and her daughters, the Union was willing to carry out forms of direct action to achieve women's suffrage.
+Founded in 1903 by Emmeline Pankhurst and her daughters, the Union used direct action to pursue women's suffrage.
 This was indicated by the Union's adoption of the motto "deeds, not words".

-After decades of peaceful protest, the WSPU believed that more radical action was needed to get the government to listen to the campaign for women's rights.
-From 1905 the WSPU's activities became increasingly militant and its members became increasingly willing to break the law, inflicting damage upon property and people.
-WSPU supporters raided Parliament, physically assaulted politicians and smashed windows at government premises.
-In one instance, a suffragette assaulted future Prime Minister Winston Churchill with a horse whip on the platform at Bristol railway station.
-Other militant suffragette groups were active: the Women's Freedom League attacked ballot boxes at the 1909 Bermondsey by-election with acid, blinding the returning officer in one eye and causing severe burns to the Liberal agent's neck.
-However, before 1911, the WSPU made only sporadic use of violence, and it was directed almost exclusively at the government and its civil servants.
-Emily Davison, the suffragette who later became infamous after she was killed by the King's horse at the 1913 Epsom Derby, had launched several sole attacks in London in December 1911, but these attacks were uncommon at this time.
-On 8 December 1911, Davison attempted to set fire to the busy post office in Fleet Street by placing a burning cloth soaked in kerosene and contained in an envelope into the building, but the intended fire did not take hold.
-Six days later, Davison set fire to two pillar boxes in the City of London, before again attempting to set fire to a post office in Parliament Street, but she was arrested during the act and imprisoned.
+After decades of peaceful protest, the WSPU believed more radical action was needed to get the government to listen to the campaign for women's rights.
+From 1905 the WSPU's activities became increasingly militant and its members were increasingly willing to break the law by inflicting damage upon property and people.
+WSPU supporters raided Parliament, physically assaulted politicians and smashed the windows of government buildings.
+In one instance, a suffragette assaulted future prime minister Winston Churchill with a horse whip on the platform at Bristol railway station.
+However, before 1911, the WSPU made only sporadic use of violence, and it was directed almost exclusively at the government and civil servants.
+The WSPU was not the only militant suffragette group.
+The Women's Freedom League attacked ballot boxes at the 1909 Bermondsey by-election with acid, blinding the returning officer in one eye and causing severe burns to the Liberal agent's neck.

+Emily Davison, a suffragette who later became infamous after she was killed by the King's horse at the 1913 Epsom Derby, was responsible for several attacks in London in December 1911, but such attacks were uncommon for the time.
+On 8 December, Davison attempted to set fire to the busy post office in Fleet Street with a burning, kerosene-soaked cloth enclosed within an envelope, but the intended fire did not take hold.
+Six days later, Davison set fire to two pillar boxes in the City of London, before again attempting to set fire to a post office in Parliament Street, but was arrested during the act and imprisoned.

 After 1911, suffragette violence was directed increasingly at commercial concerns and then at the general public.
 This violence was encouraged by the leadership of the WSPU.
-In particular, the daughter of WSPU leader Emmeline Pankhurst, Christabel Pankhurst, took an active role in planning a self-described "reign of terror".
+In particular, the daughter of WSPU leader Emmeline Pankhurst, Christabel Pankhurst, actively planned a self-described "reign of terror".
 Emmeline Pankhurst stated that the aim of the campaign was "to make England and every department of English life insecure and unsafe".